Skip to main content

 4. The posters will be photographed before any students exit the room; photos will be sent by email immediately to the cohort.

-5. Information on the posters will be transcribed by a Student and Academic Services staff member and sent out to students in DRAFT form.
+5. Information on the posters will be transcribed by a staff member in the Office of Student and Academic Affairs and sent out to students in DRAFT form.

 6. A FINAL list of students/slots will be sent to the cohort and to department chairs.